nsrau/azure-docs.it-it/articles/hdinsight-dotnet-avro-serialization.md

         #endregion

         #region Defining custom codec based on .NET Framework V.4.5 Deflate
-        //Avro.NET Codec class contains two methods
+        //Avro.NET codec class contains two methods,
-        //GetCompressedStreamOver(Stream uncompressed) and GetDecompressedStreamOver(Stream compressed)
+        //GetCompressedStreamOver(Stream uncompressed) and GetDecompressedStreamOver(Stream compressed),
         //which are the key ones for data compression.
-        //To enable a custom codec one needs to implement these methods for the required codec
+        //To enable a custom codec, one needs to implement these methods for the required codec.

         #region Defining Compression and Decompression Streams
         //DeflateStream (class from System.IO.Compression namespace that implements Deflate algorithm)
-        //can not be directly used for Avro because it does not support vital operations like Seek.
+        //cannot be directly used for Avro because it does not support vital operations like Seek.
-        //Thus one needs to implement two classes inherited from Stream
+        //Thus one needs to implement two classes inherited from stream
         //(one for compressed and one for decompressed stream)
-        //that use Deflate compression and implement all required features internal sealed class CompressionStreamDeflate45 : Stream
+        //that use Deflate compression and implement all required features. internal sealed class CompressionStreamDeflate45 : Stream
         {
             private readonly Stream buffer;